yujunz/gitlab.com-runbooks/docs/uncategorized/project-export.md

 <!-- vim-markdown-toc -->

-# From where to run the restore
+# From where to run the export

 Manual project exports should work from the console node.
 The root disk space was increased to 200GB recently, leaving more than 150GB free space for project